-When thinking of the historic Vikings, the mind instantly conjures up the image of Beowulf, horned helmets, and more to the extreme, the Vikings' raping and pillaging.
-This does not define them, however, even though they were guilty of the latter in some cases.
-It is important to note that the Viking history was written down by their enemies, since the Vikings themselves did not record their own history in books.
+When thinking of historic Vikings, the mind instantly conjures up images of Beowulf, horned helmets, large ships, and, more to the extreme, Vikings' raping and pillaging.
+These aspects do not define them, though they were guilty of the latter in some cases.
+It's important to note that Viking history was written down by the Vikings' enemies, since they themselves did not record their history in books.

-Even if the Viking name is well known today, few people know the real history of the warriors.
+Though the Viking name is well known today, few people know the real history of the warriors.
 To set the record straight, there are some excellent museums in Scandinavia where you can find out everything there is to know about this lost period.

 Viking Ship Museum in Oslo

 Oslo's Viking Ship Museum forms part of the University Museum of Culture under the University of Oslo.
 It features various activities and events.
-The museum itself is situated at the Bygdøy peninsula approximately 10 minutes outside Oslo city center.
+The museum itself is situated at the Bygdøy peninsula approximately 10 minutes outside Oslo's city center.